-Contractual relationships between ERDF and GrDF within the Common Department
+Contractual relationships between ERDF and GrDF within the Common Department relative to the missions assigned to it to achieve a certain level of performance.

 ERDF and GrDF are linked by an agreement which aims to define their relations in the Common Department, its competences and the division of the costs resulting from its activity.
 This agreement was signed for an indefinite period and may be terminated at any time following 18 months' notice during which the parties agree to renegotiate an agreement.